 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Scope: Schoolwide 2.1 Action: Provide Counseling Services (General Education) Need: All students and student subgroups are in the Red or Orange Categories on the CA Dashboard for Chronic Absenteeism.
 Local data shows that 74% of chronically absent students are also economically disadvantaged students.
-2023 CHKS data also shows that 30% of 7th grade students are having feelings of hopelessness and 86% of students who received counseling support in 23/24 said that it was helpful.
-Scope: Schoolwide By providing a full time school counselor we are addressing student needs for attendance, engagement and belonging.
+2023 CHKS data also shows that 30% of 7th grade students are having feelings of hopelessness and 86% of students who received counseling support in 23/24 said that it was helpful.(Chronic Absenteeism was RED on the CAD for 4 out of 5 subgroups).
+Scope: Schoolwide By providing a full time school counselor we are addressing student needs for attendance, engagement and belonging and will support moving out of the Red on the CAD.
 2.7, 2.8, 2.11 2.2 Action: Student Engagement Need: CHKS and local survey data indicate a need to address student engagement and bullying.
 Scope: Schoolwide By hiring a person whose sole responsibility it is to build trusting relationships with students we expect more students to ask for social emotional support, report instances of bullying which in turn will support student engagement in the classroom.
 We expect bullying to decrease, suspensions to decrease, and an increase overall engagement.
+Further, SWDs represent the only group to fall into the Red on the CAD.
+This action supports moving SWDs out of the Red.
 2.7, 2.8, 2.11 & 2.13

 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 2.3 Action: Attendance Recovery Need: 74% of chronically absent students are low-income, 33% are students with disabilities,14% are Hispanic, 16% are two or more races.
 Scope: Schoolwide By providing after school tutoring and academic recovery time, chronically absent students will perform better on state and local assessments, be able to recoup lost academic time and get attendance recovery to reduce chronic absenteeism.
+(This action supports moving both overall Chronic Absenteeism and SWDs academic scores out of the Red on the CAD).
 2.11